Joseph Raphael De Lamar: Personal life

 De Lamar married Nellie Virginia Sands on May 8, 1893, and they had one daughter together, Alice A. De Lamar.
 De Lamar was a member of the Lotus Club and the New York, Larchmont and Columbia Yacht Clubs.
 He was the owner of the yacht May and Sagitta, the fastest power boat on Long Island Sound.
 He was a great believer in aerial navigation and devoted considerable time to the study of the subject.

 De Lamar was also an art connoisseur, a collector of fine paintings, statuary and other art objects.
 He was also a lover of music, but his greatest delight was in the gathering of rare plants and flowers, of which he possessed a notable collection.
 He left a large sum, estimated at $10,000,000, to the Harvard University Medical School, Johns Hopkins University, and the College of Physicians and Surgeons of Columbia University for research into the causes of disease and for the promulgation through lectures, publications, and otherwise of the principles of correct living.

 His house on Madison Avenue, built in 1904 for a reported $600,000, is today a New York City landmark building.
 In 1914 he built an eighty-room manor house, "Pembroke", on Long Island in the town of Glen Cove; author Rex Beach filmed his 1910s movie Too Fat to Fly on its grounds.
 The home contained a cave, or grotto, encrusted with stalactites.
 A statue of a nude woman stood in the shallow water and was reflected in a mirror set deep in the cave.

 De Lamar died on December 1, 1918, at Roosevelt Hospital in Manhattan, New York City.
 In the press release of his death, the news writers said "the story of Captain DeLamar's life reads like a romance."

+Art patronage

+De Lamar commissioned major works in stained glass by Tiffany Studios.
+Woman in a Pergola with Wisteria was originally the dramatic backdrop for an Aeolian organ console above the entrance to his palatial country home on Long Island's Gold Coast.
+The watercolor design drawing is in the collection of The Metropolitan Museum of Art.
+Like many mansions from the Gilded Age, Pembroke was razed in 1968.
+The collector, Walter Chrysler, Jr. bought the window at auction in the 1970s.
+Today, this stunning window is an icon in The Chrysler Museum of Art's glass collection and is on permanent display in the museum in Norfolk, Virginia.
+Additional windows and a skylight from Pembroke remain in private collections.